Abandoned Southern Ontario amusement park is an explorer's dream

 Many of the park's working rides were sold off to other amusement parks following the closure, but the general infrastructure of the park remained in place for a number of years before redevelopment plans started to chip away at the site.

 It was reputed to be an amazing place to explore throughout the 1990s.
-Over the roughly two decades that have passed since then, many of the most telltale signs of the park have faded away, including the ultra spooky-looking ferry boats that used to carry passengers across the Detroit River to the island attraction.
+Over the roughly two-and-a-half decades that have passed since the closure, many of the most telltale signs of the park have faded away, including the ultra spooky-looking ferry boats that used to carry passengers across the Detroit River to the island attraction.

 There are, however, a few stubborn reminders of bygone days, including the massive dance hall that was financed by Henry Ford.
 Trespassing to get inside is not recommended, but the view of the exterior is pretty remarkable in its own right.

-Other attractions still on the island include the abandoned bumper car area, the old theatre (where some have been able to enter), and the decaying ferry entrance with signs pointing to Gibraltar and Amherstberg.
+Other attractions still on the island include the abandoned bumper car area, the old theatre (where some have been able to enter), and the decaying ferry entrance with signs pointing to Gibraltar and Amherstburg.

 You can also track down the Space Needle and the Sky Tower, which still remain, though they get more and more overgrown each year.
 I wouldn't count on them remaining in place for the long term.

 Parts of Bois Blanc Island is now covered in palatial homes.
-In fact, the idea was to redevelop the entire island, but the process has been much slower than originally planned, which is the only reason why there's so much evidence left of the amusement park.
+In fact, the idea was to redevelop the entire island, but the process has been much slower than originally planned, which is the only reason why there's so much evidence left of the amusement park (it's also why music videos like this can be shot here).

-There's a ferry that runs regularly to the island from Amherstburg, but you best be careful to obey the no trespassing signs and to leave no trace of your visit should you make the trip to explore this lost habitat of fun.
+There's a ferry that runs regularly to the island from Amherstburg, but you best be careful to obey the no trespassing signs and to leave no trace of your visit, should you make the trip to explore this lost habitat of fun.

 Join the conversation Load comments